CS 70

 Community & Growth

 CS 70 works well because we respect and welcome each other no matter what level of “readiness” we are at and no matter what else is piled on our plates.
 It works because we all support one another in learning.
 A core goal of this course is to provide practice and guidance so that, by the end, everyone in the class who has put in the effort will be ready to tackle hard problems in a professional manner.
-If you are finding that the course structures, the instructors, or your peers are not meeting this goal or are not supporting you in the ways that you need, please reach out so we can make adjustments as necessary!
+If you are finding that the course structures, the instructors, or your peers are not meeting this goal or are not supporting you in the ways that you need, please reach out to the instructors so we can make adjustments as necessary!

 Pair Programming